Health & Student Information

 The residential addresses of participants in the state Address Confidentiality Program will not be available for release as directory information.
 Social Security numbers, student identification numbers (with authentication factors such as a secret password or personal identification number) or other personally identifiable information are also not considered directory information.

-Directory information may be used for purposes such as school related fund-raising, publication of a student directory, parent organization mailing lists, school yearbooks and newspapers, commencement programs and publication of honor rolls, and other school information about students in District publications or public media.
+Directory information may be used for purposes such as school related fund-raising, publication of a student directory, parent/caregiver organization mailing lists, school yearbooks and newspapers, commencement programs and publication of honor rolls, and other school information about students in District publications or public media.
 Information will not be released for commercial purposes.

-Parents have the right to refuse to allow the District to designate any or all of the above types of information designated as directory information for their child.
-To do so, parents must submit a written request to their child’s school by September 15 that identifies the type(s) of information the parent does not want designated as directory information for their child.
+Parents/Caregivers have the right to refuse to allow the District to designate any or all of the above types of information designated as directory information for their child.
+To do so, parents/caregivers must submit a written request to their child’s school by September 15 that identifies the type(s) of information the parent/caregiver does not want designated as directory information for their child.
 If the school does not receive a written request by that date, school staff will assume that there is no objection to the information being designed as directory information for their child.
 Additional information regarding student records may be found in Regulation 3231 and Procedure 3231P.

 Students with Special Health Care Needs